Backup and Disaster Recovery Strategy

 Implementation Details

-Layer 1: Neon Managed Backups
+Layer 1: AWS-Managed Backups (RDS + Aurora)

 - Point-in-time recovery (PITR) to any second within retention window